 The No-Face is an entity with a dark appearance and a ghostly presence.
-It leaves footprints even though it has no feet at least at first sight, as it’s, later on, revealed it does.
-Aside from his ghostly presence the most iconic part of the No-Face is its white mask with a blank expression.
-And even though this mask has a mouth on it, the no face has a huge mouth below on his body.
+It leaves footprints even though it has no feet, at least at first sight, as it’s later revealed it does.
+Aside from his ghostly presence, the most iconic part of the No-Face is its white mask with a blank expression.
+And even though this mask has a mouth on it, the No-Face has a huge mouth below his body.

 The entire image of the No-Face is made to hide its meaning, but it also portrays exactly what it symbolizes.
-As we all know, Studio Ghubli’s Spirited Away is full of Japanese traditions and its mythology and folklore, and the No-Face is directly part of this.
+As we all know, Studio Ghubli’s Spirited Away is full of Japanese traditions, mythology, and folklore, and the No-Face is directly part of this.
 He is what they call a yokai, which are pretty much supernatural entities and spirits.
 The Kaonashi is a type of yokai known as Noppera-bo, which are faceless entities that usually take a human shape to try and attract people and cause fear or some other mischievous acts.

-According to director Miyazaki, the No-Face is partly like the average Japanese person, always trying to imitate, trying to fit in, wanting more, with greed for more money, and with a huge sense of dissatisfaction.
-It is part of the society Hayao Miyazaki grew in, the XX Century Japan, but one of the great things is that the No-face meaning is always present and valid in our time.
+According to director Miyazaki, the No-Face is partly like the average Japanese person, always trying to imitate, trying to fit in, wanting more, greedy for money, and having a huge sense of dissatisfaction.
+It is part of the society Hayao Miyazaki grew up in, the XX Century Japan, but one of the great things is that the No-face meaning is always present and valid in our time.

-We could say that the No-Face also represents us, humans, in the world, more specifically us adults.
+We could say that the No-Face also represents us humans in the world, more specifically, us adults.
 But there’s also a more positive note on the character’s development.
-We get to see how it transforms from a creature that’s hungry for attention, greeting for more, and completely following its impulses and desires, into a calmer, more mature creature, once it received the attention and love it craved.
-As closer to the end of the story we see how the character gets to behave and calm itself, it also represents a sign of maturity that comes with the control of emotions and a calmer state of mind.
+We get to see how it transforms from a creature that’s hungry for attention, greeting for more, and completely following its impulses and desires into a calmer, more mature creature once it receives the attention and love it craves.
+As we get closer to the end of the story, we see how the character gets to behave and calm himself.
+It also represents a sign of maturity that comes with the control of emotions and a calmer state of mind.

-The No-Face represents the more impulsive, immature behaviour of humanity, and the desire to be accepted and has attention.
-Miyazaki managed to represent all of this and a character arc that’s really deep in a character that barely has anything similar to a dialogue, and the message it conveys is as beautiful as the rest of the film.
+The No-Face represents humanity’s more impulsive, immature behaviour and the desire to be accepted and have attention.
+Miyazaki manages to represent all of this and a character arc that’s really deep in a character who barely has anything similar to dialogue, and the message it conveys is as beautiful as the rest of the film.

-It is an important part of Chihiro’s journey, as it represents the passing to a more mature way of thinking, it represents getting lost in our impulses, and the greed for love and attention at all costs, and the eventual overcoming of such feelings and behaviours.
+It is an important part of Chihiro’s journey, as it represents the passing to a more mature way of thinking.
+It represents getting lost in our impulses, the greed for love and attention at all costs, and the eventual overcoming of such feelings and behaviours.

 Let’s discuss things you didn’t know about Spirited Away’s No-Face: